 We are citizen scientists who care for nature generally, with a prime interest in Lepidoptera and Rainforests.

 Our objective in establishing this website is to record the moths and their caterpillars that we sight here on our rural property on the Dorrigo Plateau, NSW.
-There are 82 known Australian Moth Families.
-In addition to securing photographs of the live moths, we plan to document any information of interest about species we observe here.
+There are 82 known Australian Moth Families, we are unsure how many we may observe here on our property.
+In addition to securing photographs of the live moths we observe here, we plan to document information of interest we observe about life histories.

 In our childhood years our interest in lepidoptera began as collectors.
 Later we became conservationists and no longer held any interest in killing moths or building pinned collections.
 Collections of pinned specimens have been necessary to assist scientific study and continue to be important for Museums and scientific organisations today.
 Rarely is this process needed now for citizen scientists.
-A collection of digital photographs enables long term retention without risk of damage or loss of colour over time.
+A collection of digital photographs enables long term retention without risk of damage to specimens or loss of colour over time and negates the need to kill an insect serving a purpose within nature.
 Our goal is to do all we can to assist species to thrive and maintain healthy populations.

-When using the moth light we ensure it is switched off while still dark to encourage visiting moths to take flight again before morning so they don’t become breakfast for the birds.
+When using our moth light we ensure it is switched off before dawn to encourage visiting moths to take flight again away from our moth sheet so they don’t become breakfast for the birds.
 This risk is removed if using a moth trap where moths securely shelter unharmed and can later be photographed in daylight prior to release next evening.

 We also have an interest in learning as much as we can about the first three stages of a moth’s life cycle (egg, caterpillar and pupa/chrysalis).
-Learning larval food plants also gives us the ability to plant more of them on the property.
+Therefore learning larval food plants is key to advancing our knowledge of species.
+Gaining this knowledge also gives us the ability to plant more foodplants on our property to assist species conservation..

 Our property

-Our hilly 8 hectares (20 acres) property sits at 790 – 840m asl on the Dorrigo Plateau opposite a small National Park.
-It is part of the the World Heritage-listed Gondwana Rainforests.
+Our hilly 8 hectares (20 acres) property sits at 790 – 840m ASL on the Dorrigo Plateau opposite a small National Park which is part of the the World Heritage-listed Gondwana Rainforests.

-Temperature ranges from -5° to 30° with frost in open areas in winter.
-Average annual rainfall over the last 50 years is 2000mm.
-Water drains from surrounding hills to flow down a dry creek gully following heavy rains.
+Temperature ranges from -5°C to 30°C with frost in remaining open areas in winter.
+Average annual rainfall over the last 50 years is 1,950mm.
+Water drains from surrounding hills to flow down a normally dry creek gully following heavy rains.

 Habitats